apache/calcite/site/_docs/howto.md

 ./gradlew publishDist -Prc=0

 # Publish the release to ASF servers
+# If you prefer to use Github account, change pushRepositoryProvider to GITHUB
-./gradlew publishDist -Prc=0 -Pasf -Pasf.git.pushRepositoryProvider=GITHUB
+./gradlew publishDist -Prc=0 -Pasf -Pasf.git.pushRepositoryProvider=GITBOX
 {% endhighlight %}

 If for whatever reason the `publishDist` task fails